Board and Staff

 Judith and her partner Jennifer Costley, a program director at New York Academy of Sciences, live in Manhattan and the Hudson Valley with their cairn terrier Maisie and newest family member, rescue Wheaten terrier, Annabelle.
 Judith is an avid reader, hiker, world traveler and a committed vegan and loves to cook for friends and introduce them to vegan food.

-Mary Dulka • Staff Attorney
+Mary Dulka • Senior Counsel

 Mary has over twenty years of experience as a securities litigation attorney and practiced in federal courts throughout the country.
 She handled all aspects of defending claims against banks, corporations, mutual fund advisers and directors in complex class actions and shareholder derivative actions.
 She also provided strategic advice to in-house counsel and boards of directors and worked closely with boards to investigate alleged wrongdoing within companies.